ARM Guanajuato (C-07)

-The ARM Guanajuato (C-07), also known as Cañonero Guanajuato, was a gunboat that served for the Mexican Navy until 2001.
-It is currently located at the shore of the Jamapa River, in the municipality of Boca del Río, Veracruz.
+ARM Guanajuato (C-07), also known as Cañonero Guanajuato, was a gunboat that served for the Mexican Navy until 2001.
+It has been located at the shore of the Jamapa River, in the municipality of Boca del Río, Veracruz, as a museum ship.

 History

 The ship was commissioned by the Mexican government between 1931 and 1933 from the Spanish shipyard Sociedad Española de Construcción Naval del Ferrol (also known as Astillero El Ferrol), along with the transport ship Durango, gunboats Querétaro and Potosí and ten coastguards.
 The Guanajuato was laid down in May 1934 and delivered into service in 1936.
 Although it was initially planned as a warship, during the Second World War the Guanajuato served as a convoy escort in Central America.

 During 1966 and 1967, the gunboat was used as sail training for the Heroica Escuela Naval Militar.
 Along the two years, the ship travelled to Mexico, Brasil, Argentina, Chile and Peru.
 The Guanajuato's last navigation with the Navy was in 1997, being retired from service in 2001.